GeoLarryLai/pyTopoComplexity/README.md

 1. measuring the topographic complexity (i.e., surface roughness) of a land surface, and
 2. simulating topographic smoothing by non-linear hillslope diffusion processes.

+<span style="color: pink"> This tool is still under developement.
+Use it with caution. </span>

 ## Citation

 This is still a pre-release.
 To use this code, please cite the following Zenodo publication and DOI: